-The Ordained Ministries Development Officer will try to meet with both Training Incumbent and Curate both individually and together to help with the training relationship.
+The Ordained Ministries Development Officer will follow the approved breakdown process.
+If it involves a safeguarding concern, it will be immediately passed to the safeguarding team.
+If it is not a safeguarding concern, the Ordained Ministries Development Officer will try to meet with both Training Incumbent and curate individually and later together to help with the training relationship.

 External help, e.g. the support of a mediator, may be available as appropriate.
-Additional pastoral support for Curate and Training Incumbent may also be available.
+Additional pastoral support for curate and Training Incumbent may also be available.